webmastersmith/solid-image/README.md

 2. Copy **createImages.ts** to your `public` or `root` directory.
 3. Create `url paths`.
 (See URL Examples).
 4. Run command: `ts-node-esm createImages.ts`
-5. The output html code image path will be for the public directory.
+5. The images will be created in the public directory.
+The HTML img/picture element code will be output to console.

 ## Options